-It’s been 45 years since the first moon landing—the same gap separating the end of the Apollo program from Lindbergh’s 1927 solo flight across the Atlantic.
+It’s been nearly half a century since the first moon landing, roughly the same gap separating the Apollo program from Charles Lindbergh’s 1927 solo flight across the Atlantic.

 Fitzgerald also wrote, “There are no second acts in American lives.”
 Hard to imagine that’s true—not with something as open-ended as space exploration.
 But Apollo was a tough act to follow, and still is a generation later.

-To mark this anniversary of the first moon landing, we went to the archive and picked some of our favorite articles examining Apollo from a variety of perspectives.
+We went to the archive and picked some of our favorite articles examining the moon landings from a variety of perspectives.
 Here’s a sampler.